Narayanbhat166/demistify_async/slides.md

 When a server is dealing with multiple IO, We want to be notified if one or more I/O conditions are read for read or write.

-- Input is ready to be read.
+- Input is ready to be read from the File Descriptor.
-- Descriptor is capable of taking more output.
+- File Descriptor is capable of taking more output.

 This capability is called I/O multiplexing.